 If a proposal is rejected, the reason(s) for the disapproval will be stated as part of the written decision.
 Many applications are initially rejected because they are not complete.
-The applicant may request reconsideration/reapply if new or additional information which might clarify the request or demonstrate its acceptability can be provided.
+The applicant may request reconsideration/reapply if new or additional information that might clarify the request or demonstrate its acceptability can be provided.
 If a complete application has been submitted and rejected, the Applicant may pursue an appeal to the Board of Directors in accordance with Section VI of the ARC Guidelines.

 Do I really need to get my neighbor’s signature on my ARC application?

 Yes.
 Although getting their signature is not a sign of their approval of what you are doing, it is merely an indication that you have notified them that you are making a change to the exterior of your property that is in their view.
 If any neighbors refuse to sign, you should note this on your application.
 Your signatures should be from the neighbors who would be most affected by the change (be in view of the change).
 For example, if you decide to add a deck to the back of your home, the homeowner across the street in front of your home is not a good signature.
-Next door neighbors, rear facing neighbors (whose backyards also face yours), or neighbors 2 doors down would make good signatures.
-Failure to include signatures or failure to include signatures from properly affected neighbors is likely to result in rejection of your application.
+Next-door neighbors, rear-facing neighbors (whose backyards also face yours), or neighbors 2 doors down would make good signatures.
+Failure to include signatures or failure to include signatures from properly affected neighbors is likely to result in the rejection of your application.